Hire a professional translator with more

 When do you need a Certified Translation?

-In the US, all documents to be submitted in the academic institutions or universities that are not written in the English language shall be translated and must qualify as a certified translation.
+In the US, all documents to be submitted in academic institutions or universities that are not written in the English language shall be translated and must qualify as a certified translation.
 Similarly, a certified translation is also required if you are processing documents such as marriage, birth, and death certificates, court transcripts, immigration documents, etc.

 Differences between Certified and Notarized Translation